mienaikoe/ziyu/Chapters/4-6-Chapter28.md

 "And what about our next meal?
 Saving Liffa can only rouse a group so much.
 The rest is up to food."

 "Did Lissa and Ramne never feed you?
-We have stockpiles of smoke-dried fish and kelp for our many feasts."
+We have stockpiles of bread, kelp, and smoke-dried fish for our feasts."

-"Slave labor, no doubt."
+"Made by slave labor, no doubt."

 "That's old Ulukoma.
 We don't do that anymore."